Lai-YT/st-lang/lexer/README.md

 end loop
 ```

 Pass it to the _Lexer_ for lexical analysis.
-You can then see the tokens recognized.
+To see the tokens recognized, enable the verbose printing with `-v`.

 ```
-$ ./build/Lexer triangle.t
+$ ./build/Lexer -v triangle.t
 <VAR>
 <identifier:s>
 <ASSIGN>